Consensys/tessera/README.md

 ## Interface Details

-Nexus has two interfaces which allow endpoints from the API to be called.
+Tessera has two interfaces which allow endpoints from the API to be called.

-##### HTTP (Public API)
+#### HTTP (Public API)

-This is used for communication between Nexus instances.
+This is used for communication between Tessera instances.
-Nexus instances communicate with each other for:
+Tessera instances communicate with each other to:
-- Learning what nodes to connect to.
+- Learning which nodes to connect to
-- Sending and receiving public key information.
+- Send and receive public key information
-- Sending private transactions to the other party(ies) in a transaction.
+- Send private transactions to the other party(ies) in a transaction

 The following endpoints are advertised on this interface:
 - version